Deep-MI/FastSurfer/Docker/README.md

 # FastSurfer Docker image creation

-Within this directory we currently provide four different Dockerfiles that are set up for running either the whole FastSurfer pipeline (FastSurferCNN + recon-surf) or only the segmentation network (FastSurferCNN) on the GPU or CPU.
+Within this directory we currently provide five different Dockerfiles that are set up for running:

+* the whole FastSurfer pipeline (FastSurferCNN + recon-surf, Example 1 (GPU) and 2 (CPU))
+* only the segmentation network (FastSurferCNN, Example 3 (GPU) and 4 (CPU))
+* only the surface pipeline (recon-surf, Example 5 (CPU))

+In order to run the whole FastSurfer pipeline or the surface part, you need you need a valid FreeSurfer license (either from your local FreeSurfer installation or from the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html)).

 ### Example 1: Build GPU FastSurfer container (default)